theMoor9/blockchain-potential-carnival/cheat_sheets/EN/blockchain-fintech-cheatsheet.md

 - #### Define security
 	**Howey Test**: It is a scheme whereby a person invests money in a common enterprise and expects profits solely from the efforts of the enterprise, the promoter, or any third party.

-> **Clarification**: it is not universally clear that Bitcoin is a security; rather, it is typically classified by the SEC as not a security due to its decentralized nature.
+> **Clarification**: It is not universally clear that Bitcoin is a security but Bitcoin is generally not classified as a security by the SEC due to its decentralized nature..

 - #### US Security Laws
 	The SEC focuses upon manner of sale promotional material or the use case like utility or speculation purpose.